We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 This is only part of a story and not entirely true.
 Lighter wheels will help you when you are climbing but only on a slope over 5°, the rest of the time you are better off buying aero wheels, even if they are a bit heavier.

 The aero wheels will also generally be stiffer and that is what helps you when you accelerate.
 Road bike wheel upgrade is important when you need better results.
 When you accelerate on a bike the forces are too low for lightweight wheels to make much of a difference.
 Aero wheels will make a difference here because they are stiffer, their bigger rims mean less distance for spokes to cover, you are then you are less likely to slightly warp the wheel when you put some power down, your wheel will then not flex and hit your brakes or frame.
-This is also of a benefit if you weight over 80kg, you may find at around this weight that you can make the lightweight wheels warp fairly easily, especially when you stand up on the pedals.
+This is also of benefit if you weigh over 80kg, you may find at around this weight that you can make the lightweight wheels warp fairly easily, especially when you stand up on the pedals.

 This is something you will be thankful for when climbing uphill.
 The cheap wheels that come on most bikes are very guilty of flexing and hitting your brakes as you climb, which is all the reason you should need for upgrading your road bike wheels.